slavabzb/slava.bz/_drafts/are-you-smart-enough-to-work-in-yandex.markdown

     return s
 ```

-As you can see, now the algorithm returns correct result for odd `N`.
+As you can see, now the algorithm returns correct result.
 This solution takes O(n) time and works for any other edge cases, e.g. matrices of 1 element or empty matrices.